Protesters arrested at Hawaii's Mauna Kea for blocking construction of the Thirty-Meter Telescope

-(CNN)Demonstrators have been dug in for days to protest the construction of a major new telescope in Hawaii.
+(CNN)Hawaii's governor has issued an emergency proclamation as protests continue over the construction of a major new telescope.

-And now police have arrested some of the protesters, according to Dan Dennison, a spokesman for Hawaii's Department of Land and Natural Resources.
+Demonstrators have been dug in for days.
+Police arrested 33 protesters on Wednesday, but they were almost immediately released, according to Dan Dennison, a spokesman for Hawaii's Department of Land and Natural Resources.

+Gov. David Ige said he issued the proclamation on Wednesday to "protect the health, safety, and welfare" of the people on Hawaii's Big Island and across the state.

+The emergency proclamation gives law enforcement increased flexibility and authority to close more areas and restrict access on Mauna Kea, Ige's office said.
+It will also allow law enforcement to improve its management of the site and surrounding areas and ensure public safety, the governor's office said.

 Demonstrators at the access road to Mauna Kea on Hawaii's Big Island have been in place since Monday, the day when construction was slated to kick off on the Thirty-Meter Telescope at top of the mountain.